dubhater/vapoursynth-mvtools/readme.rst

     * Parameters are all lowercase now.

-    * YUY2 is not supported, only YV12.
+    * YUY2 is not supported, only YV12 and YV16 (named YUV420P8 and YUV422P8 in VapourSynth).

     * The audio is definitely not killed.